The project to redevelopment Surrey Police’s HQ in Guildford has been given planning permission.

 Since that decision, work has been taking place in the background to draw up a masterplan for the estate to ensure that Mount Browne and the wider estate is fit for the future over the long-term.

-Surrey Police is currently consulting with local residents and partners and hoping to put forward a planning application this Autumn.
+Surrey Police has consulted with local residents and partners and in November, planning permission was given for the redevelopment.
 You can learn more about the plans by following the link below:

 surrey.police.uk/police-forces/surrey-police/areas/au/about-us/outfutureestate/